 Christmas means a big celebration in the UK!
 The build-up starts weeks before with Christmas markets, parties, trees, presents and mince pies taking centre stage through most of December.
-Christmas Day itself is a bank holiday, as is the day after, Boxing Day, when many people spend time with friends and family.
-There are many other festivals and events throughout the year and the school will organise trips and activities to make sure you enjoy your time in the U κ .
+Christmas Day itself is a bank holiday, as is the day after Boxing Day, when many people spend time with friends and family.